Finite-by-nilpotent groups and a variation of the BFC-theorem

 Our next goal is to show that the nilpotency class of $G$ is $(k,n)$-bounded.
-By Theorem \ref{dadada} $G$ has a nilpotent subgroup $L$ of $(k,n)$-bounded index and $(k,n)$-bounded class.
+By Theorem \ref{dadada} $G$ has a nilpotent normal subgroup $L$ of $(k,n)$-bounded index and $(k,n)$-bounded class.
 If $G=L$ we have nothing to prove and so we assume that $L$ is a proper subgroup of $G$.
-Arguing by induction on the index $[G:L]$ we assume that any proper subgroup $B$ such that $L\leq B<G$ is nilpotent of $(k,n)$-bounded class.
-Therefore without loss of generality we can assume that $L$ has prime index (and in particular $L$ is normal).
+Arguing by induction on the index $[G:L]$ we assume that any proper normal subgroup $B$ such that $L\leq B<G$ is nilpotent of $(k,n)$-bounded class.
+Therefore without loss of generality we can assume that $L$ has prime index.

 By virtue of Hall's Theorem \ref{hall} we can assume that $L$ is abelian.
 Let $g\in G\setminus L$ so that $G=L\langle g\rangle$.
 Choose $l\in L$.
 Taking into account that $L$ is an abelian normal subgroup write The set $K$ of all commutators $[l^{-1},{}_kg]$, where $l$ ranges over $L$, is a subgroup.
 By hypothesis there are at most $n$ elements of the form $[g,{}_kgl]$ so we conclude that the order of the subgroup $K$ is at most $n$.
 Factoring out $K$ we may assume that $[L,{}_kg]=1$, in which case $G$ is nilpotent of class at most $k$.
 Hence, we have proved that $G$ has $(k,n)$-bounded class.